adamdecaf/moov-go-client/client/docs/MonitorApi.md

 [[Back to README]](../README.md)

-## PingPaygate
+## PingWatchman

-> PingPaygate(ctx, optional)
+> PingWatchman(ctx, optional)

-Check that the moov-io/paygate service is running
+Check that the moov-io/watchman service is running

 ### Required Parameters